 As reported in The New York Times, gene therapy research’s largest roadblock is a virus shortage.
 Cell and gene therapy is delivered through a deactivated virus that targets specific cells, a method that is called a viral vector.
 Put in simpler terms, a viral vector is the delivery truck, and the gene therapy is the ‘drug’ that can be put in the delivery truck to reach the right cells.
-From The New York Times:

 Few gene-therapy companies have the factories or expertise to make the viruses for use in clinical trials, where standards are exacting and comprehensive.
 The firms that can do it are swamped with orders and requests.